 We can generate our own electricity from the sun.
 40% reduction in the HVAC cooling load, 20% reduction in the lighting load, achieve daylighting, reduce peak energy demand, reduce operational cost, and be aesthetically integrated.

 Include initial investment, the cost of the product, aesthetic reasons, performance, unavailability of codes and standards, availability in the market since there are very few manufacturers, additional labour cost due to specialised installation, lack of awareness of the new technology & material, and need for extra maintenance.

 The image (Fig. 6) shows the survey result, and the size of the text shows the frequency of occurrence during the survey.

-Source of details are taken from Global Energy transformation – a roadmap to 2050 prepared by the International renewable Energy Agency (Fig.7), where we are at 109 GW of solar power generation,
+The source of details are taken from Global Energy Transformation – A Roadmap to 2050 prepared by the International Renewable Energy Agency (Fig.7), where we are at 109 GW of solar power generation,

-We need to grow from 36% to 81% of generating electricity thru renewable energy.
+We need to grow from 36% to 81% of generating electricity through renewable energy.
 To conclude, little drops of water make a mighty ocean.
-Every small effort towards sustainability makes the world liveable for the future generation.
+Every small effort towards sustainability makes the world liveable for future generations.

 S.N.Maanvizhi completed a Bachelor of Architecture from Bharathidasan University and Masters of Town and Country Planning from the School of Architecture and Planning, Anna University, Chennai.
 She is working with L&T Technology services for the past 15 years.
 Her expertise includes master planning, building design, and interior design and executed larger scale Greenfield manufacturing facilities to Brownfield expansions in India, Vietnam, U.A.E, Indonesia.
 S.N.Maanvizhi is an IGBC Accredited Professional and she is passionate to create a sustainable built environment.